syntevosmartgit/textconv/README.md

 # textconv Diff Demo with SmartGit

 This repository demonstrates how to use Git's `textconv` feature to compare the content of Office documents (using [markitdown](https://github.com/microsoft/markitdown)) and PDF files (using [pdftotext](https://www.xpdfreader.com/pdftotext-man.html)) directly within [SmartGit](https://www.syntevo.com/smartgit/).
 The Idea is to convert the content of binary files to a plain-text or markdown representation and then use SmartGit's built in diff to visualize the changes in the binaries.
+We also have a JSON example that shows how this can be used to make files like JSON or XML easier to diff.

 This approach can also be extended to other binary files, such as using `exif` for image files, to enable effective diffing.